PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 **STOP:** How can we quantify how well a single bacterium has done at finding the attractant?
 {: .notice--primary}

-We will then implement two bacterial strategies.
-The first strategy is a standard random walk in which the bacterium reorients itself after a fixed rate of time.
-The second is based on what we have learned about chemotaxis.
+We will then implement two bacterial random walk strategies.
+In the first strategy, the bacterium travels in a new direction after an approximately constant rate of time.
+In the second strategy, the bacterium senses the relative concentration of attractant and adjusts its tumbling frequency, based on what we have learned about chemotaxis.

 **Strategy 1: Standard random walk**